JoshuaFern/postline/README.md

 ```
 And the orignal download text from the AnyNowhere website:

-"The source code of this bulletin board and content management system, by the name of «Postline», and in the form of a set of PHP scripts and additional graphics parts, is Copyright ©2001-2010 by Alessandro Ghignola, and is distributed under GNU General Public License.
-The entire source code can be downloaded free of charge by clicking this link."
+>The source code of this bulletin board and content management system, by the name of «Postline», and in the form of a set of PHP scripts and additional graphics parts, is Copyright ©2001-2010 by Alessandro Ghignola, and is distributed under GNU General Public License.
+The entire source code can be downloaded free of charge by clicking this link.